zbjornson/node-bswap/README.md

 | GCC 8.1   |  6,528 | (same) |     36.5x |   1,790 |        3.6x |
 | Clang 6   |  6,598 | (same) |     36.9x |  (same) |        3.7x |
 | GCC-ARM   |    382 |     49 |      7.8x |     213 |        1.8x |

-### Optimization notes

-Despite how simple this procedure is, it is very difficult to get all compilers to produce optimal code for all instruction sets.
-(In particular, GCC and clang seem to have inherent optimizations for swapping 16-bit types, which can conflict with my own optimizations; and they unroll loops to different degrees.)

 There's an AVX512 implementation that is disabled by default.
 On the Cascade Lake CPU that I tested on, it is ~28% faster than the AVX2 version when the data